 2 VS 2

-Once the ball has been served, players can move and hit the ball from anywhere they choose.
+Once the ball has been served, players can move and hit the ball in any direction.
 There are no boundaries.

 Detailed RulesOfficial Tournament Rules

 -The ball should be inflated to 12in circumference.

 -The tension of the net should be consistent throughout.
 A ball dropped from 3 feet above the net should bounce up approximately 12-18 in.